Dear all,

 Good input.
 Needs to be looked at seriously.

 This situation quite frequently happens in sales.
-The sales guy who has been doing big on numbers and hence getting a superb review suddenly hits a roadblock and the numbers tumble down a year.
+The sales guy who has been doing well on numbers and hence getting a superb review suddenly hits a roadblock and the numbers tumble down a year.
 Now if the performance appraisal system is well balanced, then such bumps should possibly be taken into account.
-The drop in sales could be due to a variety of reasons including market conditions, product issues et al.
+The drop in sales could be due to a variety of reasons including market conditions, product issues, et al.

-The new manager obviously needs to look at the past record of the employee before rating him, maybe discuss with the previous manager (if he is still in the organisation), discuss with HR on the past and present record, then assess the current performance.
+The new manager obviously needs to look at the past record of the employee before rating him, maybe discuss with the previous manager (if he is still in the organization), discuss with HR on the past and present record, then assess the current performance.

 From India, Madras